Asbestos sampling and testing

 May I undergo tests for asbestos exposure?

 Yes, the chest x-ray is needed to determine if a patient may have contracted any kind of asbestos-related diseases.
-The x-ray provide the information about first symptoms of lung disease caused by the exposure to asbestos, however, it cannot identify asbestos fibres in one’s lungs.
+The x-ray provides the information about first symptoms of lung disease caused by the exposure to asbestos, however, it cannot identify asbestos fibres in one’s lungs.

 High standard asbestos sampling and testing